-Spanish majors are encouraged to take additional Spanish courses and Hispanic Studies courses offered in other departments, in order to strengthen their background for the major.
+Spanish majors are encouraged to include an internship for the purpose of exploring career opportunities in the field.
+It is also worthwhile for majors to take additional Spanish courses beyond those required, as well as Hispanic Studies courses offered in other departments, in order to strengthen their background for the major.
 For options, see the course listings for each concentration.